ericelliott/rfx/README.md

 # rfx

-Self documenting, composable interfaces.
+Self documenting, run-time usable interfaces.

 In `rfx`, interfaces are called `fx`.
 The `r` stands for [rtype](https://github.com/ericelliott/rtype#rtype).

-`rfx` does two pretty amazing things:
+What does `rfx` do?

-1. Lets you easily specify Rtypes in standard JavaScript.
+1. Lets you easily specify [rtypes](https://github.com/ericelliott/rtype#rtype) in standard JavaScript.
 What could be possible with rtypes?
   - Generate docs like JSDoc.
   - Generate external TypeScript annotation files for IDE tooling.
   - Access type metadata inside your program at runtime.
   - Optional runtime typechecking in development.
-2. Creates composable interfaces.
-See the [Stamp specification](https://github.com/stampit-org/stamp-specification/tree/master#stamp-specification-composables) for composition details.

 It's driven by the idea originally inspired by Lisp: Code as data.
 We're extending this concept to type information and documentation metadata.